 At Malvern College Pre-School Hong Kong, young children develop and learn through both a structured and free play programme that focuses on inquiry, developmental and hands-on learning.
-Emphasis is placed on active, play-based learning with a balance of child-initiated and adult-led activities, which research has proven develops skills, knowledge, concepts and confidence that is not possible in a more formal classroom setting.
+Emphasis is placed on active, play-based learning with a balance of child-initiated and adult-led activities.
+Research has shown that this approach develops levels of skill, knowledge, conceptual thinking and confidence that are not possible in a more formal classroom setting.

 The classroom pods in the Campus.

 Our educationally harnessed play programme builds on the United Kingdom’s Early Years Foundation Stage (EYFS) curriculum, which sets expectations for each age and stage of a child’s developmental progress.
 At Malvern College Pre-School Hong Kong, we cover seven interconnected EYFS areas of ‘Learning and Development’ all of which are designed to nurture a child’s curiosity and enthusiasm for learning, whilst allowing them to form relationships in order to thrive socially and emotionally.

 There are various stations in the campus such as the sandpit, water station etc., that promote the development of fine and gross motor skills, coordination, balance and strength.
 It stimulate their creativity and learn the specific areas in the EYFS effortlessly.

 Malvern College Pre-School Hong Kong is an international setting that welcomes and celebrates diversity and acknowledges each child’s unique background.
 In addition, we expect a proportion of our pupils will be learning English as an additional language.
 Constant interaction between our dedicated, experienced teachers and our pupils will ensure all children have extensive exposure to both languages.